ntegrals/aura-voice/README.md

 The latency of the voice assistant is the most important factor for a good user experience.
 Currently there are 3 main factors that contribute to the latency:

 - The time it takes to transcribe the audio (Via Whisper Speech Recognition)
-- The time it takes to generate the response (Via GPT-3.5 Turbo)
+- The time it takes to generate the response (Via GPT-4o Mini)
 - The time it takes to stream the speech response (Via Eleven Labs TTS)

 Based on some tests I've done, the speech generation takes the most time.
 The longer the text to be synthesized, the longer it takes to generate the speech.
 The latency of the speech generation is also the most unpredictable.